hillfolk/ics/branches/wd8/ReadMe8.txt

 been installed with a bunch of new components registered in the Tool Palette under "Overbyte ICS" and "Overbyte ICS SSL".
 Then do a "Save All" and a "Close All".

-4 - One package is installed, called 'Overbyte ICS Design-Time Package for Delphi xxx'.

-5 - Various directories under .\Samples\delphi\ include samples that illustrate use of all the ICS components, see later.

 FIREMONKEY CROSS PLATFORM PACKAGES:

 1 - For XE2 and later, DXe2Install installs VCL components only, while
 DXe2InstallVclFmx also installs FireMonkey cross platform components (three run time packages).
-In order to use this feature first uninstall the old design-time package.
+In order to use this feature first uninstall the old VCL design-time package for XE2.

 2 = Build all three run-time packages for all available platforms (32-bit and 64-bit Windows and Mac OS X) in the order they are listed in project manager.